virteal/l8/README.md

 L8 Paroles
 ==========

-Parole (lib/whisper.js) is a small (300 LOC, 2 Kb) independant subset of l8 tailored to provide some of the most convenient features of l8 using the node.js callback convention.
+Parole (lib/whisper.js) is a small (2 Kb) independant subset of l8 tailored to provide some of the most convenient features of l8 using the node.js callback convention.

 ```
-var Parole = require( "l8/lib/whisper.js" ).parole;
+var Parole = require( "l8/lib/whisper" );
 ```

 "Paroles as callbacks" use case
 -------------------------------

 ```
-var timeout = Parole();
-setTimeout( timeout, 1000 );
+var timeout = Parole(); setTimeout( timeout, 1000 );
 timeout.on( function(){ console.log( "timeout !" ); }
 ```